MetaMask/snaps/packages/examples/packages/browserify/README.md

 ## Snap usage

-This snap exposes an `onRpcRequest` handler, which supports the following JSON-RPC method:
+This Snap exposes an `onRpcRequest` handler, which supports the following JSON-RPC method:

 - `hello`: Returns a message for demonstration purposes.